builtforme/CodeBnb/README.md

 Working tree has modifications.
 Cannot add.
 ```
 that likely means there are no commits in your archive repo.
 Make some initial commit then try again.

+#### API Gateway Internal Server Error
+If accessing via a web browser you get an internal server error but when you use the AWS Console to test the API Gateway integration and it works, you may need to re-deploy the API using the AWS Console.